chat21/chat21-web-widget/README.md

 * It's a HTML5 widget built with Google Firebase, Angular4 and Bootstrap

 # Features
-* Send a direct message to an agent
+* Send a direct message to an agent with push notifications
 * Receive realtime support from your agents
+* Configure the widget with company logo and colors
+* Chat21 Web Widget is free and open source.
+Download it on github

 # Screenshot